Orama-Interactive/Pixelorama-Docs/docs/user_manual/palettes.md

 ### Editing palette metadata {#editing-palette-metadata}
 ![Pixelorama's Canvas](../../static/img/palette-edit.png)

-Currently selected palette metadata can be edited with `Edit palette button`.
+Currently, selected palette metadata can be edited with `Edit palette button`.

 The majority of properties are identical to create a new palette dialog.